-- All non-essential site personnel should be encouraged to work from home where possible - usual supports required. - Personnel working in site offices should be dispersed so there is always a social distance of 2m. - Eliminate non-essential visitors attending offices. - Use I.T software to support online meetings both in and out of the office. - Keep workstation surfaces clear and wipe with disinfectant regularly. - Hand sanitizers should be made available at main entry and exit points. - Keep main doors open where possible to reduce persons touching door handles etc. - Increase the cleaning regimes including a wipe down with disinfectant on door handles, stair rails etc. at regular intervals throughout the day. - Wear face covering when moving about offices and not at work station.
+- Face covering should be worn in offices. - All non-essential site personnel should be encouraged to work from home where possible usual supports required. - Personnel working in site offices should be dispersed so there is always a social distance of 2m. - Offices should be regularly ventilated by opening windows. - Eliminate non-essential visitors attending offices. - Use I.T software to support online meetings both in and out of the office. - ► Keep workstation surfaces clear and wipe with disinfectant regularly. - ► Hand sanitizers should be made available at main entry and exit points. - ► Keep main doors open where possible to reduce persons touching door handles etc. - Increase the cleaning regimes including a wipe down with disinfectant on door handles, stair rails etc. at regular intervals throughout the day.